OpenSeizureDetector/ESP8266_SD/README.md

-# DIY Hardware Seizure Detector
+# Seizure Detector Watch using DIY Hardware

 A version of the OpenSeizureDetector Pebble Watch App that runs on an ESP8266 wifi module.